janstary/sox/README.md

 For C functions that might not be present in the system, we provide autoconfiguration tests and `compat_*.c` implementations.
 Please report any that turn out to be missing.
-Read `config.log`, which shows shows the compiler commands used to test the libraries installed on your system, and the standard output and standard error output these commands produce.
+Read `config.log`, which shows the compiler commands used to test the libraries installed on your system, and the standard output and standard error output these commands produce.
 Failures are most likely to happen if headers or libraries